 Treated water from the reservoir, located underneath the WTP, is pumped throughout the Melita distribution system via two 7.5 horsepower duty pumps, with one 30 horsepower emergency standby pump for firefighting purposes.
-The SWRWC has one 7.5 horsepower duty pump.
-The SWRWC consists primarily of High Density Polyethylene Pipe.
-12 miles of 8" raw water supply line, the distribution consists of the following 11 miles of 10", 5 miles of 8", 10 miles of 6", 18 miles of 4", 23 miles of 3", 25 miles of 2", for a total of 104 miles of pipe in the ground.
-A map of the current distribution system as it looks today is on the next page, the Waskada Rural Water Co-op already had several miles of pipe in place but is now part of the overall distribution system.
+The SWRWC has one 7.5 horsepower duty pump and a new 2 horsepower jockey pump which was installed in the spring of 2017.
+The SWRWC distribution system consists primarily of High Density Polyethylene Pipe.
+In 2017 the rural system was expanded to take in another 71 homes and another 150 km of pipe was installed, the raw, 10" and 8" didn't increase but the rest did.
+12 miles of 8" raw water supply line, the distribution consists of the following 11 miles of 10", 5 miles of 8", 19 miles of 6", 30 miles of 4", 68 miles of 3", 49 miles of 2", for a total of 182 miles of pipe in the ground.
+A map of the distribution system pre-expansion is on the next page, a current map is not yet available.
+The Waskada Rural Water Co-op already had several miles of pipe in place but is now part of the overall distribution system.
 The WTP also has a natural gas powered generator located in the building that powers the distribution pumps during times of a power failure.